 From there you will fly over one of the world’s largest pineapple plantations then head over to historic Pearl Harbor.
 You get a great view of the USS Arizona Memorial, this is your last stop before heading back to the airfield.

-The problem is it’s so good the rest of your time on the island feels like a letdown because there will be nothing more exciting!
+The “problem” is, it’s so good the rest of your time on the island feels like a letdown because there will be nothing more exciting than the helicopter tour!
 So save the doors off helicopter tour for your last day.

 If you ever watched the show “Magnum PI” then you will recognize the helicopter.

 The tour starts just outside of Honolulu where you will fly over the famous Waikiki Beach, then head over the beautiful Hanauma Bay where you should go snorkeling in the crystal clear waters.

 From overhead you won’t be able to see any fish but you will be able to see the colorful coral reef below.

 From here you will head to white sands of Waimanalo Beach then a birds eye view of the coral reefs of Kaeohe Bay.
 From here you will then hover over the water fall made famous in the movie Jurassic Park in the Ka’a’awa Valley.